code-felipe/supplyflow/docs/DECISIONS.md

 - **Defense in depth**: even if someone crafts a URL, the UI doesn’t expose dangerous controls.
 - Reduces **support noise** and user confusion around unavailable operations.

-# Single-use Invitation Codes for Public Registration
+# Single-use-module Invitation Codes for Public Registration

 ## Context
 I need a controlled public registration.
 Admins generate codes and share them with new users.
 Each code must be unique and single-use.
 When used, it must bind to the created user.